Icelanders Head To The Polls After Government Collapse - UrduPoint

 Icelanders Head To The Polls After Government Collapse

-Reykjavik, (APP - UrduPoint / Pakistan Point News - 30th Nov, 2024) Icelanders voted Saturday in a legislative election after the collapse of a fraught coalition prompted a snap poll where the economy has been a top concern.
+Reykjavik, (APP - UrduPoint / Pakistan Point News - 1st Dec, 2024) Icelanders voted on Saturday in a legislative election after the collapse of a fraught coalition prompted a snap poll where the economy has been a top concern.

-Battling inflation and high interest rates, the economy, housing and healthcare have been foremost in voters' minds in the country where some 268,000 people are eligible to vote.
+In a country battling inflation and high interest rates where some 268,000 people are eligible to vote, the economy, housing and healthcare have been foremost in voters' minds.

 "I feel we need change," 48-year-old film producer Grimar Jonsson, told AFP in Reykjavik on Friday.

-Jonsson said he hoped to see a change of government and "getting rid of so-called old-fashioned political parties.
+Jonsson said he hoped the country would be "getting rid of so-called old-fashioned political parties".

 Prime Minister Bjarni Benediktsson cast his vote just after 10:30 am at a polling station set up in the Myrin sports centre in a southern suburb of Reykjavik.